linev/jsroot-test/README.md

 After clone repository install all necessary modules:

+    [shell] cd jsroot
+    [shell] npm install
     [shell] cd jsroot-test
     [shell] npm install

 One could also use specific tags of JSROOT and appropriate tag in the tests

 ## Running

 Run tests and verify test SVG files: